Beverage Shifts return in 2020!

 24. Will there be any additional contests for these jobs?

-Watch the forums and shift notes closely for contest updates!
+Watch the forum and shift notes closely for contest updates!

 25. How does early access work?